 Are you worried that pain in your leg is getting worse?
 Or are you experiencing cold toes or feet?
 Sometimes you may even have numbness or burning sensations in your legs.

-It’s important to not assume these symptoms as part of the normal aging process because if not detected early, PAD could lead to amputation.
+It’s important to not assume these symptoms as part of the normal aging process because if not detected early, PAD could lead to To surgically remove all or part of a limb (leg, foot or toe).
 But what type of doctor or PAD specialist should you see for help?

 Start with your primary care physician

 See your primary care physician (PCP) if you’re experiencing any leg pain, wounds that won’t heal or dry, discolored skin.
 Before arriving at a PAD diagnosis, your PCP will initially consider your:

 - Medical history.
 Expect questions about your history of A disease in which plaque builds up inside the coronary arteries, which supply blood to your heart muscle., cardiovascular and cerebrovascular disease, (Diabetes mellitus) is a group of metabolic diseases characterized by hyperglycemia resulting from defects in insulin secretion, insulin action, or both., Hypertension is a medical term for high blood pressure., cholesterol levels, previous surgical and interventional radiological procedures, chronic A disease that impairs the kidneys’ ability to filter waste products and extra water from the blood. and more.
 Your PCP also will ask you about your smoking history.